Applied AI

 Data Provenance, Lineage, and Reproducibility

-• Immutable packaging artifacts: store final claims payloads with cryptographic hashes and strong versioning.
+• Immutable packaging artifacts: store final payloads with cryptographic hashes and versioning.

-• Chain-of-custody metadata: record each transition, including actor identity, rationale, and policy context.
+• Chain-of-custody metadata: record each transition with actor identity, rationale, and policy context.

-• Lineage graphs: maintain a queryable map from input signals to packaged outputs, supporting traceability across data sources.
+• Lineage graphs: maintain a map from input signals to packaged outputs for traceability across data sources.

 • Model and tool governance: version AI agents, runtimes, and transformation libraries to reproduce results precisely.